mendicant/mendicantuniversity.org/_posts/updates/2012-06-08-unicorns-horn-5.md

 * The Mendicant homesteaders will continue to work on whatever needs to be done to make the new Mendicant University a wonderful place to be.

 That's all the news for this week.
-Stay tuned for another issue of the Unicorn's Horn next week and have fun!
+Stay tuned for another issue of the Unicorn's Horn next week and have fun.
 Go Unicorns!